aai-research-lab/FastMDAnalysis/README.md

 Lines of Code (LOC) analysis counts meaningful statements required to implement equivalent analysis workflows in each library.

 ### Verification
-Successful reproduction will generate all output files with performance characteristics matching those reported in the JCIM submission.
+Successful reproduction will generate all output files with performance characteristics matching those reported in the JCC submission.